mikelmaron/hhnbo-mbx-2019/README.md

 🔗 [The Guide To Map Design](https://www.mapbox.com/map-design/) by [Amy Lee Walton](https://twitter.com/amyleew)

-🔗 Convert GeoJSON to MBTiles using [tippecanoe](https://github.com/mapbox/tippecanoe)

 # 1 - Introduction to geo data
 ## Tileset:

 A [**tileset**](https://www.mapbox.com/help/define-tileset) is a collection of raster or vector data broken up into a uniform grid of square tiles at up to 22 preset zoom levels.
-Tilesets are used in Mapbox libraries and SDKs as a core piece of making maps visible on mobile or in the browser; they are also the main mechanism we use for determining [map views](https://www.mapbox.com/help/define-map-view/).
+Tilesets are used in Mapbox libraries and SDKs as a core piece of making maps visible on mobile or in the browser.

 Tilesets are made up of vector tiles and are developed for caching, scaling and serving map imagery rapidly.
 Mapbox web and mobile-ready vector tiles are 75% smaller than a raster tilesets.
 This results in fast, smooth zooming from the worldview of a map down to street-level detail.
-Tilesets are highly cacheable and load quickly.
-Vector tiles are developed for caching, scaling and serving map imagery rapidly – to vector data.

 As the name suggests, vector tiles contain vector data instead of the rendered image.
 They contain geometries and metadata – like road names, place names, house numbers – in a compact, structured format.
 Vector tiles are rendered only when requested by a client, like a web browser or a mobile app.
 Rendering happens either in the client.